brahmsgife/M3_NLP/README.md

 ### Installing
-Please clone the repository and make sure to install the requirements
+Please clone the repository and make sure to install the requirements and create the environment.
-* using requirements.txt ;)
+* using: requirements.txt ;)

 ### Executing program

 Run the script run.py, it contains everything necessary for the correct execution of the 3 tasks.
-* using py run.py
+* using: py run.py

 ### Recommendations
 Please make sure you have your own HuggingFace, WandB, Google-Cloud Translate and IBM Watson Language Translator tokens.